waydabber/BetterDisplay/README.md

 Please note that even if you don't buy the app, you can still use many of the features for free (if you are a non-business user).
 If you are using the free functionalities of the app, please don't forget to star the GitHub page and spread the word about the app! :)

 For more information on licensing, trial, prices and refund, please read the [License Terms & Conditions and Refund Policy](https://github.com/waydabber/BetterDisplay/discussions/739)!

+## Discord channel

+You can join the discussion on the [BetterDisplay Discord channel](https://discord.gg/aKe5yCWXSp).
+If you have any issues or questions, don't hesitate to ask!

 ## Privacy